-One essay should be about a work of prewar literature, and the other should be about a work of postwar literature.
+One essay should be about a work we read during the first half of the class, and the other should be about a work we read in the second half.
 There are no assigned topics.
 You should pick one of the class readings you wish to examine further and develop a thesis about it.
 Keep in mind, however, that the main grading criteria are a) is your thesis strong? and b) do you successfully persuade your reader of your thesis?
 You must prove a strong thesis that analyzes the text and uncovers something new about it.